Professional diving: Media diving

 Media diving is the practice of underwater photography and underwater cinematography outside of normal recreational interests.
-Media diving is often carried out in support of television documentaries, such as the BBC series Planet Earth or movies, with feature films such as Titanic and The Perfect Storm featuring underwater photography or footage.
-Media divers are normally highly skilled camera operators who use diving as a method to reach their workplace, although some underwater photographers start as recreational divers and move on to make a living from their hobby.
+Media diving is often carried out in support of television documentaries or movies using underwater footage.
+Media divers are usually skilled camera operators who use diving as a method to access their workplace, although some professional underwater photographers start as recreational divers.

-Equipment in this field is varied with scuba and surface supplied equipment used, depending on requirements, but rebreathers are often used for wildlife related work as they are normally quiet, release few or no bubbles and allow the diver a lengthy bottom time with a reduced risk of frightening off the subject.
+Scuba and surface supplied equipment is used, depending on job requirements and risk, and rebreathers are often used for wildlife related work as they are relatively quiet, release a smaller volume of bubbles and allow the diver a long dive time with a reduced risk of disturbing the subject.

 Military and naval diving

 Military diving is diving carried out by military personnel in the course of their duties.
 There are a number of different specialisations in military diving; some depend on the branch of the military.
 Offensive activities include underwater demolition, infiltration and sabotage, this being the type of work done by units such as the UK Special Boat Service or the United States Navy SEALs.
 Defensive activities are centered around countering the threat of enemy special forces and enemy anti-shipping measures, and typically involve defusing mines, searching for explosive devices attached to the hulls of ships, and locating enemy frogmen in the water.

 Military divers may need equipment which does not reveal their position and avoids setting off explosives, and to this end, they may use rebreathers which produce less noise due to bubbles emitted from the equipment, and few or no bubbles on the surface, and which contain no magnetic components, and the face-mask may be fitted with anti-reflective glass.

 Naval diving is the military term for what civilians would call commercial diving.
 Naval divers work to support maintenance and repair operations on ships and military installations.
 Their equipment is derived from commercially available equipment, with the US Navy using versions of the Kirby Morgan helmets and full-face masks amongst other equipment.
 Typical tasks include: